 - Concrete fireplaces are difficult and expensive to install because they require a foundation and are often heavy.

-- They also take up a lot of space in a room because they necessitate clearance from the combustible materials.
+- They take up a lot of space in a room because they necessitate clearance from combustible materials.

 - They are not environmentally friendly.

 Even the best fireplaces can crack and look bad if neglected.
-According to some online sources I found, your fireplace and chimneys should be inspected at least once every year to ensure correct clearances, soundness and that they are free from deposits.
-Keeping your fireplace clean, however, means regular cleaning.
+To ensure your home’s safety, your fireplace and chimneys should be inspected at least once every year.
+These inspections will look that you have the correct clearances, that the structure is sound, and that it is free from deposits.

 - Install smoke and carbon monoxide alarms.